onflow/flow-go/pkg/language/docs/language.md

 // This is a comment on a single line.
 // Another comment line that is not executed.

-let x = 1  // Here is another comment after a line of BPL code.
+let x = 1  // Here is another comment after a line of code.
 ```

 *Multi-line comments* start with a slash and an asterisk (`/*`) and end with an asterisk and a slash (`*/`):